-Then leaping forward into New York's future – in 1997, crime is out of control, and New York city is now a maximum security prison.
+Then jumping forward into New York's future – in 1997, crime is out of control, and New York city is now a maximum security prison.

 The rules are simple: once you're in, you don't come out.
 But when the president's plane crash lands into the centre of the city, Snake Plissken (Kurt Russell), a fearless outlaw, is forced into a rescue mission to bring the president, and his cargo, out of this land of undesirables alive.